ConorWilliams/libfork/docs/benchmarks/benchmarks/mergesort.md

 T_\infty = \mathcal{O}(\log^3 n)
 \]

-The libfork implementation uses this binary-splitting merge, but stops spawning sort and merge tasks below `2'048` elements.
-Below that task cutoff it uses the serial four-way helper down to the `32` element insertion-sort base case.
+The libfork implementation uses this binary-splitting merge all the way down to the `32` element insertion-sort base case.
+Only the parallel merge switches to a serial merge below `2'048` elements.

 ## Scaling